e3bo/2017reporting/README.md

 These files are available to reproduce the results for the manuscript "Disentangling reporting and disease transmission using second order statistics."
-The most important files are the R scripts that containing the code for all of the calculations.
+The most important files are the R scripts that contain the code for all of the calculations.
 The Makefile shows the correct order to run the scripts in to generate all of the results.
 The packrat directory contains a packrat archive of all of the R packages used by the scripts.
 The Docker file gives the